Alfred Wallin: Career

 After the war, he moved to Minnesota and practiced law in St. Peter and then in Redwood County.
 He held the office of County Attorney in both Nicollet County and Redwood County.
 In 1883, he moved to Fargo, Dakota Territory, and practiced law until he was elected as one of the first three justices of the North Dakota Supreme Court at the age of 53.
 He was elected to a seven-year term and was reelected in 1896.
-Wallin declined renomination and retired at the end of his term on December 31, 1902 after having served roughly thirteen years and one month.
+Wallin declined renomination and retired at the end of his term on December 31, 1902, after having served roughly thirteen years and one month.
 After leaving the court, due to increasing deafness, Wallin did not resume his practice of law.

 Personal life

-Alfred Wallin married Ellen Gray Keyes on January 1, 1868, in Elgin, Illinois.
-They had two children while living in St. Peter, Minnesota.
-The daughter, Madeleine, was born on October 12, 1868, and the son died in infancy.
-Alfred Wallin died at the age 86 in Santa Monica, California on January 0, 1823.
+Alfred Wallin and Ellen Gray Keyes were married on January 1, 1868, in Elgin, Illinois.
+While living in St. Peter, Minnesota the couple had two children.
+A daughter, Madeleine, was born on October 12, 1868, and a son died in infancy.
+Wallin died at the age 86 in Santa Monica, California on January 9, 1923.